godot-escoria/escoria-demo-game/doc/lang_tooltip_dialog.md

 The game will crash if you define a locale that's not accepted, so don't add unsupported locales to your game code or define an unsupported default ;)

-## Text locales

-Translating the texts are documented in [The Escoria book](https://fr.flossmanuals.net/creating-point-and-click-games-with-escoria/i18n/)

-Since the texts are passed through translation, if you don't have a "translation" for your current language, there will be a notification about it in your dialog text.
-Hopefully this will be addressed at a later stage.